PhilipLuedtke/DALGO_PROJEKT/README.md

 - (SearchRecordingOfPerson.m)

-The newest version of this function and its subfunctions can be found on [Github](https://github.com/PhilipLuedtke/DALGO_PROJEKT/commits/master).
+The latest version of this function and its subfunctions can be found on [Github](https://github.com/PhilipLuedtke/DALGO_PROJEKT/commits/master).
 Additionally, there are test-files for each subfunction (SearchWordTest.m,...).
 All the subfunctions and the IMIT MIT Database must be placed in the same directory as the SearchDatabase.m-File.

-`It is helpfull to check the adjusted path in the subfunctions to avoid potential errors.``
+`It is helpfull to check the adjusted path in the subfunctions to avoid potential errors.`
 ## How to use SearchDatabase.m
 ### Syntax:
-`() = SearchDatabase('keyword1','type1','keyword2','type2',...)`
+`(s) = SearchDatabase('keyword1','type1','keyword2','type2',...)`

 ###input types:
 - word